LoveNine/learngit/readme.txt

-This is first use git.
+This is my first time use git.
 Good Luck!
 LoveNine
-test